About the IU-MSI STEM Initiative

 The IU-MSI STEM Initiative has four objectives:

-- Provide additional substantive STEM research opportunities for HBCU and IU students.
+- Provide additional substantive STEM research opportunities for MSI and IU students.

-- Provide increased access for HBCU students to IU graduate programs in the STEM disciplines.
+- Provide increased access for MSI students to IU graduate programs in the STEM disciplines.

 - Encourage collaborative research between IU and HBCU faculty members in the STEM disciplines.

 - Develop faculty relationships which enrich the academic opportunities of the participating institutions through: